Bamboo Nest

 Bangkok / Krung Thep (กรุงเทพ)

-A new city can be quite overwhelming on the first day.
-It is hard to find your bearings.
-The best thing is to avoid taxi's and explore on foot.
-However, in Bangkok the crossings are not very pedestrian friendly.
-My hotel was not far from the river Chao Phraya and I soon ended up taking the Chao Phraya Express Boat and mingled with the commuters going to work.
+A new city can feel quite overwhelming on the first day.
+It’s hard to get your bearings.
+The best approach is to skip the taxis and explore on foot.
+In Bangkok, however, the crossings aren’t very pedestrian-friendly.
+My hotel was not far from the Chao Phraya River, and I soon found myself taking the Chao Phraya Express Boat, mingling with commuters on their way to work.
 The color of the flag indicates the line.
-Looking at the city from the water gave me a sense of scale.
+Seeing the city from the water gave me a real sense of its scale.

 bangkok-1.jpg